jnutt367/jnutt367/README.md

 ## - ⚡ Not so fun fact: ...No , I don't swim in circles!

 ### My most proud accomplishment is [ The WORD of GOD:"Risen" ](https://the-word-of-god.vercel.app/) app that I have created from scrath with create-next-app
 and added the content, routing and styling of my own.
+### I will be re-factoring this project as I go through the curricvulum and make the bible I have with the best practices and more modern styling and routing in order to learn and become better at my craft.
 I think I have something to offer.
 ## Until then, I am seeking to be successful as a freelancer.
 ### God only knows?
 ### I earned my Treehouse Frontend Web Development Tech Degree 👨‍💻 in September of 2020